 One of the continent’s greatest unexplained sites is England’s Stonehenge, believed to be more than 5000 years old.

 There’s speculation it could be for astronomy or a computer or an alien spaceship docking station or related to human sacrifice.
 The most recent theory is that it is a giant female sexual organ — a symbol of fertility.

-One of my favorite sacred European sites is the Benedictine Abbey on top of the tiny island of Mont-Saint-Michel, off the coast of Normandy in France (and not to be confused with St Michael’s Mount in Cornwall, a similar site across the English Channel).
+One of my favorite sacred European sites is the Benedictine Abbey on top of the tiny island of Mont-Saint-Michel, off the coast of Normandy in northern France (and not to be confused with St Michael’s Mount in Cornwall, a similar site across the English Channel).